Rates and Valuations

 The rating category, assigned to every property, can be found on your rate notice.
 The rates applicable for each rating category are published in the Revenue Policy which can be found in our Operational Plan.
 If you do not agree with the category assigned, or if you change the use of your property, please notify us, in writing, within 30 days.

 The total amount of rates we can collect is determined each year by the Independent Pricing and Regulatory Tribunal (IPART).

 In addition to the rates on your property, your rate notice will also contain any other annual charges applicable including waste removal services and the stormwater levy.

 Unpaid rates remain a debt on your property, regardless of any change of ownership.

 Interest is charged on overdue rates and charges and is calculated daily from the date that the rates were due.
 To avoid paying interest, please pay your rates by the due date on the notice.

 We have put in place a special arrangement for people affected by COVID-19.
 You can apply for a deferral or payment arrangement here.

-Download this useful booklet for more information on Council rates, levies and charges:
+This useful booklet has more information on Council rates, levies and charges.

 Receive your rates via email